Peterson120/Looping-Game/README.md

 To use the following commands please make sure git is installed
 <h3>Ubuntu</h3>
 Create a directory in your Home folder.
 Then change to that directory.
+Choose between the stable branch in new branch and the old version from master

     sudo cd ~ && mkdir "Dungeon Game" && cd "Dungeon Game" Clone the git project to your folder